TobenderZephyr/dsabot/README.md

 Returns the current level of the desired skill.

 ### !talent [skillname] ([-Disadvantages/+Advantages])
-Rolls 3 dice and compares the results with your current level of character attributes including your bonus on that particular skill.
+Rolls 3 dice and compares the results of each with your current level of character attributes including your bonus on that particular skill.
 `caution`: It does not yet make use of any benefits or disadvantages your character has (at the moment).

 ie. `!talent klettern -2`